ntu-hci-lab/HapticSeer/README.md

 # HapticSeer: A Multi-channel, Black-box, Platform-agnostic Approach to Detecting Video Game Events for Real-time Haptic Feedback

+## Notice
+**This project is undergoing a major code refactoring for a better developer experience.** For instance, we are making feature extractors get rid of integrated raw capturers one by one.

+More details will be announced in next few months.
+(If you're interested, the "WIP" repo could be found [HERE](https://github.com/eKL016/HapticSeerNeo))

 ## System Overview
 ![](https://i.imgur.com/hZGMbd3.png)
 ## Steps